 “It was unlike anything I’d ever felt before,” says Michael.
 “I thought I was having a heart attack.”

-“Aortic dissection is rare and can be fatal,” says Marc Taub, M.D., medical director of emergency services at Saddleback Memorial.
+“Aortic dissection is rare and can be fatal,” says Marc Taub, M.D., medical director of emergency services at Saddleback Medical Center.
 “The clock is ticking because emergency surgical repair is the only treatment.
 A prompt diagnosis saved Michael’s life.”

-Erick Montero, M.D., cardiac surgeon and medical director of cardiothoracic surgery at Saddleback Memorial, agrees.
+Erick Montero, M.D., cardiac surgeon and medical director of cardiothoracic surgery at Saddleback Medical Center, agrees.

 “The mortality rate for this condition is one percent per hour, and just 50 percent of patients survive it,” says Dr. Montero.
 “Because the symptoms may mimic those of other diseases, we knew time was of the essence for Michael.
 Our on-call response team moved quickly so there was no delay in diagnosis.”